aragnation/aragnation.github.io/index.md

 Devi and Abhishek have collaborated on dozens of projects since 2015.
 Many in AI, some in art, and some unrelated to either AI or art.
 Abhishek first introduced Devi to generative art in 2018!

-### Abhishek Das

-In his day job, Abhishek Das is an artificial intelligence researcher, i.e., he builds algorithms to mimic intelligence or the biological brain.
-Much like that, his art explores algorithms to mimic textures from the physical world – paper, ink, cloth, sand, paintings.

 ### Devi Parikh

 Devi Parikh is an AI researcher and a generative artist.
 She also makes [Macrame][macrame], [Origami][origami], and maintains a physical sketchbook with kawaii doodles, zentangles, mandalas, paper cutting and sketches.